 New Science of Practical Wisdom

 Wisdom has been discussed for centuries in religious and philosophical texts.
 It is often viewed as a fuzzy psychological construct analogous to consciousness, stress, and resilience.
 This essay provides an understanding of wisdom as a scientific construct, based on empirical research starting in the 1970s.
 The focus is on practical rather than theoretical wisdom.
-While there are different conceptualizations of wisdom, it is best defined as a complex human characteristic or trait with specific components: social decision making, emotional regulation, prosocial behaviour (such as empathy and compassion), self-reflection, acceptance of uncertainty, decisiveness, and spirituality.
+While there are different conceptualizations of wisdom, it is best defined as a complex human characteristic or trait with specific components: social decision-making, emotional regulation, prosocial behavior (such as empathy and compassion), self-reflection, acceptance of uncertainty, decisiveness, and spirituality.
 These psychological processes involve the fronto-limbic circuitry.
 Wisdom is associated with positive life outcomes including better health, well-being, happiness, life satisfaction, and resilience.
 Wisdom tends to increase with active aging, facilitating a contribution of wise grandparents to promoting fitness of younger kin.
-Despite the loss of their own fertility and physical health, older adults help enhance their children’s and grandchildren’s well-being, health, longevity, and fertility – the “Grandmother Hypothesis” of wisdom.
-Wisdom has important implications at individual and societal levels, and is a major contributor to human thriving.
+Despite the loss of their own fertility and physical health, older adults help enhance their children’s and grandchildren’s well-being, health, longevity, and fertility—the “grandmother hypothesis” of wisdom.
+Wisdom has important implications at individual and societal levels and is a major contributor to human thriving.
 We need to place a greater emphasis on promoting wisdom through our educational systems from elementary to professional schools.